Iko Iko: "Sugar Boy" Crawford's story

-James Crawford, gave a 2002 interview with OffBeat Magazine discussing the song's meaning:
+James Crawford gave a 2002 interview with OffBeat Magazine discussing the song's meaning:

 The Dixie Cups version

 Background

 The Dixie Cups' version was the result of an unplanned jam in a New York City recording studio where they began an impromptu version of "Iko Iko", accompanying themselves with drumsticks on an aluminum chair, a studio ashtray and a Coke bottle.
 After their producers cleaned up the track and added the backup vocals, bass and drums to the song, the single was then released in March 1965.
 The Dixie Cups scored an international hit single with "Iko Iko" in May 1965 on the Billboard Hot 100 chart where their version peaked at number 20 and spent 10 weeks on the Top 100.
 The song also charted at number 23 on the UK Singles Chart and peaked at number 20 on the R&B Chart.
 In Canada "Iko Iko" reached number 26 on the RPM Chart.
 It was the third single taken from their debut studio album Chapel of Love issued on Red Bird Records in August 1964.

 The Dixie Cups had learned "Iko, Iko" from hearing the Hawkins sisters' grandmother sing it, but they knew little about the origin of the song and so the original authorship credit went to the members, Barbara Ann Hawkins, her sister Rosa Lee Hawkins, and their cousin Joan Marie Johnson.

 The Dixie Cups' version was later included on the soundtrack to the 1987 film The Big Easy.
 This same version was also used on the soundtrack of the 2005 film The Skeleton Key.
-In 2009, a version based on the Dixie Cups' was used in an ad for Lipton Rainforest Alliance Ice Tea.
+In 2009, a version based on the Dixie Cups' was used in an ad for Lipton Rainforest Alliance Iced Tea.